 We continue to develop and extend Special Words, in close collaboration with parents and professionals, and we welcome feedback and suggestions.

 You can easily transfer personalised text, pictures and sounds between your devices, using Bluetooth®, Wi-Fi® or e-mail.
 You can have more than one set of words, or profiles in the app, and this can be especially useful if working with more than one child or a child who is bilingual or multilingual.

-Most of the screenshots in this User Guide show Special Words running on a phone rather than a tablet (just because the images for a phone are smaller), but everything described applies equally to phones and tablets, except where stated otherwise.
+Most of the screenshots in this User Guide show Special Words running on a phone rather than a tablet (just because the images for a phone are smaller), but everything described applies equally to phones, tablets and Chromebooks, except where stated otherwise.